soke-dev/100-days-of-move/docs/MoveCLIonWSL.md

 ## **Installing Movement CLI**

-OOnce you have WSL set up, follow the steps below to install Move CLI using Ubuntu.
+Once you have WSL set up, follow the steps below to install Move CLI using Ubuntu.
 If you encounter any issues during the installation, refer to the [Common Errors and Solutions](#common-errors-and-solutions) section below for fixes.

 ---